 - If buying a mattress online, be sure to check whether the mattress comes with an in-home trial.
-This is one of the best things about buying online because the trials are often lengthy.
+This is one of the beautiful things about buying online because the trials are often lengthy.
 If you’re not happy with your purchase, simply return the mattress and get a refund.
 Most of the best mattresses on the market will come with a minimum of 100-nights in-home trial.

 Hopefully, this brief guide can help you along your quest for choosing a mattress.
 If there is anything I have missed, please feel free to comment below or contact me directly.